Cheekly History, Family Crest & Coats of Arms

 Early History of the Cheekly family

-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Cheekly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cheekly research.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Cheekly History in all our PDF Extended History products and printed products wherever possible.

 Cheekly Spelling Variations